Richard J. Donovan Correctional Facility: Facility

 The prison formerly housed an eyeglass factory.
 It built glasses for Medi-Cal patients.
 About 115 prisoners worked in the factory.
 It closed in 2009.
 As of 2010, there are discussions about a possible reopening.

 On November 22, 2013, Sirhan Sirhan was transferred to Donovan.
 Sirhan was convicted of assassinating Robert F. Kennedy.
 The transfer to Donovan occurred, coincidentally, on the 50th anniversary of the assassination of Robert Kennedy's brother, John F. Kennedy.

 Operations

 Each week, "Level 4" (maximum security) prisoners may have 15 hours of yard time.

+A court order requiring guards to wear body cameras when dealing with inmates began in 2021 due to a culture of retaliation.
+Various documented uses of excessive force included tipping over the wheelchairs of disabled prisoners, punching a hard-of-hearing inmate in the face when he asked for written communication from the guard because he couldn't hear what the guard had said and using pepper spray on mentally ill convicts.

 Demographics

 In 2010, Donovan Correctional Facility had about 4,800 prisoners.
 Between 150 and 200 of the prisoners were Native Americans.

 During that year prisoners belonged to 15 religious faiths.